RingComics/ultskylauncher/.junie/guidelines.md

    ```bash
    npm run test:e2e
    ```
+   These commands are also defined in the IDE itself so they can be used directly from the IDE.

 2. If any tests fail, take these corrective actions:
    - Carefully analyze the test failure messages to identify the root causes